AndrewTtofi/Kubernetes/README.md

 For the introduction on Kubernetes I will use the video below from Techworld with Nana: https://www.youtube.com/watch?v=X48VuDVv0do&t=9s&ab_channel=TechWorldwithNana Hopefully I will be up to speed in the following months in order to proceed with the certification CKAD.

+NOTE**
+Before you go through my material I would advise to have a look on the General folder.
+It contains information to help you understand the way I work and also what my material is all about.